 These exclusive resorts are ideal choices for those looking for something off the beaten track, and avid flats and bone fishers.

-Parrot Cay and Pine Cay, two small private islands that are found between Providenciales and North Caicos, each have a single uxury resort.
+Parrot Cay and Pine Cay, two small and beautiful private islands that are found between Providenciales and North Caicos, each have a single luxury resort.
 Both of these exclusive resorts have hosted an impressive repertoire of celebrities and heads of state.

 Parrot Cay Resort offers everything that would be expected of a luxury retreat.
 There are several restaurants, a spa, water sports amenities, and full butler and concierge services.
 The accommodation choices range from resort rooms and suites, to stand-alone villas that are managed by the resort.

 Meridian Club on Pine Cay is an interesting luxury resort, and due to its low-key nature is often overlooked.
-Pine Cay is a very quiet island, and this small accommodation complements the ambience perfectly.
+Pine Cay is a very quiet island, and this small accommodation complements the ambience of this laid-back tropical getaway perfectly.

 The things to do both in and off the resort should factor into accommodation and island selection.

 Unlike some other Caribbean destinations, most of the accommodations in the Turks and Caicos are family and kid friendly, be it resort or luxury villa.